 OECD Tool on Environmental Due Diligence in Mineral Supply Chains

-The minerals and metals industries, including the mining sector, have been associated with incidents related to human rights violations and serious environmental impacts.
+The minerals and metals industries, including the mining sector, have been associated with human rights violations and serious environmental impacts.
 How to address human rights violations and conflict related risks has been taken up broadly in due diligence guidance and company practice in mineral supply chains.

 Framework, Goal & Scope